 We need to be brutally honest with ourselves.
 God will not fault us for being honest.
 Jesus was harsh with the self-righteous, but He was kind to the humble.
 Jesus called self-righteous religious leaders “white-washed tombs” who were full of hypocrisy and lawlessness in their hearts!
-But, Jesus commended the despised tax collector who knew he was a sinner and asked for mercy, while he condemned the self-righteous people who held the tax collector in contempt.
+Jesus commended the despised tax collector who knew he was a sinner, while he condemned the self-righteous people who held the tax collector in contempt.

 Meanwhile Jesus challenged the rich young ruler to give all of his possessions away.
 Why all from the rich young ruler, and only half from Zacchaeus?

 The differences are in the genuineness and integrity of the response.
-The rich young rule sought to be justified, but no one can be justified by being good, The rich young ruler was willing to commit to jesus, and Jesus called him out on it with the challenge of giving up his possessions.
+The rich young rule sought to be justified, but no one can be justified by being good.
+The rich young ruler claimed to be willing to do whatever he needed to do to be righteous, and Jesus called him out on it.

 Zacchaeus, on the other hand, was an open book.
 He received Jesus joyfully.
-He responded without being asked by offering half his possessions to the poor, and he also pledged to return fourfold to the people he had defrauded.
+He responded without being asked by offering half his possessions to the poor.
+He pledged to return fourfold to the people he defrauded in genuine response to Jesus.
 There was no pretense in him, sinner that he was.

 Ananias and Sapphira wanted to be seen as one of the honored and influential people who sold their land and gave all to the apostles.
-But they didn’t give all the proceeds; they just wanted people to think they gave it all.
+They didn’t give it all, but they wanted people to think they gave it all.
 It was a pretense.

 God is more interested in our hearts than our show.
-If we really believe God is who He is, we know that.
+If we really believe God is who He is, we know that He knows!
 We can’t fool God.
 Our reward is with God, not in how people see us.
 If we receive our reward in the affirmation of people and in the things we possess in the world, we have no reward in heaven.